jet/propulsion/README.md

 ## The Equinox Perspective

-Propulsion and Equinox have a [Yin and yang](https://en.wikipedia.org/wiki/Yin_and_yang) relationship; the use cases for both naturally interlock and overlap.
+Propulsion and Equinox have a [Yin and yang](https://en.wikipedia.org/wiki/Yin_and_yang) relationship; their use cases naturally interlock and overlap.

 See [the Equinox Documentation's Overview Diagrams](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#overview) for the perspective from the other side (TL;DR the same topology, with elements that are de-emphasized here central over there, and vice versa)

 ## [C4](https://c4model.com) Context diagram

-While Equinox focuses on the **Consistent Processing** element of building an event-sourced decision processing system, offering tailored components that interact with a specific **Consistent Event Store**, Propulsion elements support the building of complementary facilities as part of an overall Application.
+Equinox focuses on the **Consistent Processing** element of building an event-sourced decision processing system, offering relevant components that interact with a specific **Consistent Event Store**.
+Propulsion elements support the building of complementary facilities as part of an overall Application.
 Conceptually one can group such processing based on high level roles such as:

-- **Ingesters**: read stuff from outside the Bounded Context of the System.
-This kind of service covers aspects such as feeding reference data into **Read Models**, ingesting changes into a consistent model via **Consistent Processing**. _These services are not acting in reaction to events emanating from the **Consistent Event Store**, as opposed to..._
+- **Ingesters**: gather/consume data/events from outside the Bounded Context of the System.
+This role covers aspects such as feeding reference data into **Read Models**, ingesting changes into a consistent model via **Consistent Processing**. _These services are not acting in reaction to events emanating from the system's **Consistent Event Store**, as opposed to..._
-- **Publishers**: react to events as they are arrive from the **Consistent Event Store** by filtering, rendering and producing to feeds for downstreams. _While these services may in some cases rely on synchronous queries via **Consistent Processing**, they are not transacting or driving follow-on work; which brings us to..._
+- **Publishers**: react to events as they are fed from the **Consistent Event Store** by filtering, rendering and emitting to feeds for downstream systems. _While these services may in some cases rely on synchronous queries via **Consistent Processing**, they are not themselves transacting or driving follow-on work; which brings us to..._
 - **Reactors**: drive reactive actions triggered based on upstream feeds, or events observed in the **Consistent Event Store**. _These services handle anything beyond the duties of **Ingesters** or **Publishers**, and will often drive follow-on processing via Process Managers and/or transacting via **Consistent Processing**.
 In some cases, a reactor app's function may be to progressively compose a notification for a **Publisher** to eventually publish._

 The overall territory is laid out here in this [C4](https://c4model.com) System Context Diagram: